 Locations of the Marble Bar and Nullagine solar-diesel generation plants

-Another key feature of the plant is its flywheel electricity storage system (see an excellent demonstration video of how the technology works here), which was installed in part to reduce the fluctuations in electricity output–a major problem in remote power generation systems.
+Another key feature of the plant is its flywheel electricity storage system, which was installed in part to reduce the fluctuations in electricity output–a major problem in remote power generation systems.
 The flywheels begin to spin as electricity from the solar panels or diesel generator is fed into them through a bi-directional inverter.
 Once they are ‘wound up’, they continue to spin for a long time, storing kinetic energy which can then be drawn on for power generation, as well as to ensure that the AC output frequency of the plant is constant.

 Greenough River Solar Farm: 10MW Photovoltaics Plant near Ellendale, WA